-Thorotrast is a radioactive radiographic contrast agent containing thorium dioxide first produced in Germany in 1928 and was in use until the 1950s.
-It was used primarily for cerebral angiography, and 90% of the estimated 50,000-100,000 patients who received it were studied for this purpose.
+Thorotrast is a suspension of radioactive thorium dioxide first produced in Germany in 1928 and used as a contrast agent until the 1950s.
+Its principal use was for cerebral angiography: 90% of the estimated 50,000-100,000 patients treated received it for this purpose.

 - 1. Bohatirchuk FP, Jeletzky TF, Ivan LP.
 Contact historadiography of nervous tissue impregnated with thorotrast.
 Am J Roentgenol Radium Ther Nucl Med.
 1973;118 (4): 923-6. - Pubmed citation